nicole7/movie_time_app/README.md

 email: admin@admin.com
 password: admin

-Schema will consist of a many to many relationship of User and Movie A join table of Attendings will connect both foreign keys Attendings will have total sales as a column and keep track of user to movie sales
+Schema will consist of a many to many relationship between Order and Movie where Order belongs to a User

+Order will consist of credit card information the customer is to plug in

+A join table of Ordered_Movies will connect both foreign keys Order and Movie

 Users will be shown all movies and times when they arrive on site